 - Interns must report to the internship on time and be ready to work and learn.

-- Interns must complete a minimum of 128 on-site hours (no more than 150 hours) within in and 8 to 10 week period.
+- Interns must complete a minimum of 128 on-site hours within in and 8 to 10 week period.

 - Interns must adhere to internship site policies and procedures as well as the policies and procedures of the TVSI program and the your college or university.

-- Interns must summit regular time-logs to AIDA to receive their stipends.
+- Interns must summit regular time-logs to AIDA to receive their payment.

 - Interns must complete weekly progress reports.